-- 14. When you attend a meeting of the Council, or one of its committees or sub-committees, and you are aware that the criteria set out in paragraph 15 are satisfied in relation to any matter to be considered, or being considered at that meeting, you must: - (a) Declare that fact to the meeting; - (b) Not participate (or further participate) in any discussion of the matter at the meeting; and - (c) Not participate in any vote (or further vote) taken on the matter at the meeting: - (d) Leave the room whilst the matter is being discussed. - 15.
-The criteria for the purposes of paragraph 14 are that: - (a) You have a registerable or non-registerable personal interest in the matter which is such that a member of the public knowing the relevant facts would reasonably think it so significant that it is likely to prejudice your judgement of the public interest; and either - (b) The matter will affect the financial position of yourself or one of the persons or bodies referred to in paragraph 12 or in any of your register entries; or - (c) The matter concerns a request for any permission, licence, consent or registration which relates to or affects any of the persons referred to in paragraph 12 or in any of your register entries.

-(Note: Failure, without reasonable excuse, to comply with paragraphs 14 to 15 in relation to a Disclosable Pecuniary Interest could be a criminal offence under section 34 Localism Act 2011 as well as being a breach of this code)

-16. Paragraphs 14 to 15 do not apply if (i) you have a relevant dispensation under section 33 of the Localism Act 2011 or (ii) your interest arises only from the offer of a gift or hospitality which you have refused or (iii) the matter in question relates to any of the following functions of the Council:
+- 16. When you attend a meeting of the Council or Cabinet, or one of their committees or sub-committees, and you are aware that the criteria set out in paragraph 17 are satisfied in relation to any matter to be considered, or being considered at that meeting, you must: - (a) Declare that fact to the meeting; - (b) Not participate (or further participate) in any discussion of the matter at the meeting; and - (c) Not participate in any vote (or further vote) taken on the matter at the meeting; - (d) Leave the room whilst the matter is being discussed. - 17.
+The criteria for the purposes of paragraph 16 are that: - (a) You have a registerable or non-registerable personal interest in the matter which is such that a member of the public knowing the relevant facts would reasonably think it so significant that it is likely to prejudice your judgement of the public interest; and either - (b) The matter will affect the financial position of yourself or one of the persons or bodies referred to in paragraph 14 or in any of your register entries; or - (c) The matter concerns a request for any permission, licence, consent or registration which relates to or affects any of the persons referred to in paragraph 14 or in any of your register entries. - 18.
+If a Council function can be discharged by you as a member acting alone and you are aware you have a registerable or non-registerable personal interest in any matter to be dealt with by you in that way which meets the criteria set out in paragraph 17, you shall not deal with that matter in any way (except to enable it to be dealt with by someone else). - (Note: Failure, without reasonable excuse, to comply with paragraphs 16 to 18 in relation to a Disclosable Pecuniary Interest could be a criminal offence under section 34 Localism Act 2011 as well as being a breach of this code) - 19.
+Paragraphs 16 to 18 do not apply if (i) you have a relevant dispensation under section 33 of the Localism Act 2011 or (ii) your interest arises only from the offer of a gift or hospitality which you have refused or (iii) the matter in question relates to any of the following functions of the Council: - (a) housing, where you are a Council tenant provided the matter does not relate particularly to your tenancy or lease; - (b) school meals or school transport, where you are a parent or guardian of a child in full-time education or a parent governor of a school, unless the matter relates particularly to the school your child attends: - (c) statutory sick pay where you are in receipt of, or entitled to receipt of, such pay; - (d) an allowance, payment or indemnity given to members;

-- (a) statutory sick pay where you are in receipt of, or entitled to receipt of, such pay; - (b) an allowance, payment or indemnity given to members; - (c) any ceremonial honour given to members; and - (d) setting council tax or a precept under the Local Government Finance Act 1992.
+- (e) any ceremonial honour given to members; and - (f) setting council tax or a precept under the Local Government Finance Act 1992.